badgids/OpenKlyde/README.md

 Rough notes - I will polish the README later:

 ### XTTS
-- Current revision uses XTTS2 (uses the TTS Python library, lookup on coqui.ai) and it is REQUIRED (will make it as an option later)
+- Current revision uses XTTS2 (uses the TTS Python library, lookup on coqui.ai)
+    - if you do not want to use TTS pass --no-tts like so: 'python bot.py --no-tts'
 - XTTS2 uses some RAM/VRAM so bear that in mind
 - for setup I used windows gpu steps from https://github.com/daswer123/xtts-api-server (no need to clone xtts-api-server, just do the install steps from its README)
 - definitely need 'pip install pillow' and 'pip install TTS'